Defining our corporate behaviour

 The Group’s whistleblowing policy contained within our Standards enables staff to speak up and raise concerns, in confidence, about possible wrongdoing or breaches of our Standards, and to do so without fear of reprisal.
 The policy is supplemented by local whistleblowing procedures throughout the Group and in the Group’s London headquarters, which provide staff with additional guidance and enable them to report matters in a language they are comfortable with.

 Staff can raise concerns with their line manager, HR or one of the Group’s Designated Officers for whistleblowing based locally throughout the world.
-Alternatively, they can use our confidential, independently managed external Speak Up channels via telephone or internet.
-Our Speak Up channels are available 24 hours a day in local languages and are highlighted in our internal training and communications.
+Alternatively, they can use our confidential, independently managed external Speak Up channels via telephone or online.
+Our Speak Up channels are available 24 hours a day in local languages and are highlighted in our internal trainings and communications.

 Our business partners are also welcome to report their concerns and can do so via our Speak Up portal, the details of which are available to suppliers.